StrongRay/NVIDIA-Jetson-Xavier-NX/README.md

 ![alt text](https://github.com/StrongRay/NVIDIA-Jetson-Xavier-NX/blob/master/Advanced-Face-4.png)

-Alot alot more faces are detected than the initial exploration.  **Learn enough to self correct**
+Alot alot more faces are detected than the initial exploration.
+I forgot to mention "Frames per second: **0.197**, faces detected: 18" - 18 faces detected in 0.197 second.
+WOW!
+What a piece of hardware.
+Got to combine this to the mask/no mask and stream it through a video to see the latency.

+**Learn enough to self correct**

 Like AUTOML, with time, software gets easier but no software can automate data prep and one can blindly follow.